Holidays Calendar for May 2, 2025

 May 2 is a public holiday in Bhutan.
 It is the birth anniversary of the Third Druk Gyalpo (King of Bhutan).
 Besides, it is also celebrated as Teachers' Day because it was the Third Druk Gyalpo who began the modernization of the country and established a modern educational system.

 Harry Potter fans around the globe celebrate International Harry Potter Day annually on May 2.
-Its date was chosen to commemorate the Battle of Hogwarts, the climactic event of the Harry Potters saga that resulted in the defeat of Lord Voldemort and his followers.
+Its date was chosen to commemorate the Battle of Hogwarts, the climactic event of the Harry Potter saga that resulted in the defeat of Lord Voldemort and his followers.

 International Scurvy Awareness Day is observed annually on May 2.
 It was created to raise awareness of the dangers of vitamin C deficiency and remind people about the importance of a healthy and balanced diet.